mateusconrad/mateusconrad/README.md

   <br>
 </div>
 </div>

+- 🔭 I’m currently using a private gitlab host.
+That's why I got no Activities around here.
+- ⚡ I work as a C# Fullstack developer, using EF and Nhibernate, but also a great user of sql in Postgres and Sybase.

 <!--
 **mateusconrad/mateusconrad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: